Who is the right candidate for bariatric surgery?

 General Diet Instructions to be followed always

-Choose healthy and natural foods which are less sweet and less fattening
+- Choose healthy and natural foods that are less sweet and less fattening